kjetilbs/Advanced_thermodynamics/README.md

-Advanced_thermodynamics
+Advanced Thermodynamics
 =======================

 Using Redlich-Kwong equation of state to calculate vapor-liquid equilibria for natural gas mixture.
 Julia is used as the programming language for the implementation.